a-r-m-i-n/dce/Documentation/UsersManual/Index.rst

 **Tab:** This is a tab register.
 All fields that are defined below this tab are shown in BE on a tab page.
 **Section:** With a selection you collect elements to groups which belongs together.

-Common to all types is the title field, where you define a speaking label for the editor.
-For the type *Tab* ther are no more options to define.
+Common to all types is the *title* field, where you define a speaking label for the editor.
+For the type *Tab* there are no more options to define.

 Element
 +++++++